-- Display, or by verifying designation symbology through HUD/TPOD if illumination/atmospheric conditions permit. - 6.6.3.3.
-Inertially Aided Munitions. - 6.6.3.3.1.
-Prior to moving Master Arm switch to "ARM," verify that the Smart Weapons Page priority weapon coordinates match the published range coordinates.
-(T-3). - 6.6.3.3.2.
-Verify weapon TXA position quality is reported as "GOOD" or "MARG" and the weapon INU platform quality is a "1" (QUAL GOOD 1 or QUAL MARG 1).
-(T-3). - 6.6.3.3.3.
-Release in the IN-ZONE Launch Acceptability Region (LAR) or at the planned Designated Ground Range if no LAR exists.
-(T-3).
-For any weapon Degraded driving the weapon to INS-only (QUAL MARG 1, NO GPS KEYS, etc.), ensure TOF is \leq 70 sec.
-(T-3). - 6.7.
+6.6.3.3.
+Inertially Aided Munitions (IAM).

+- 6.6.3.3.1.
+Prior to putting Master Arm "ARM", verify Smart Weapons Page coordinates that are in the priority weapon match the published range coordinates. - 6.6.3.3.2.
+Verify weapon TXA position quality is reported as "GOOD" or "MARG" and the weapon INU platform quality is a "1" (QUAL GOOD 1 or QUAL MARG 1). - 6.6.3.3.3.
+Release in the IN-ZONE LAR or at the planned DGR if no LAR exists.
+For any weapon DGRD driving the weapon to INS-only (QUAL MARG 1, NO GPS KEYS, etc.), TOF must be ≤ 70 ". - 6.7.
 Nighttime Targets of Opportunity.
-Prior to beginning a nighttime diving attack (to include strafe) against a target of opportunity either in combat or during peacetime training, the following procedures will be applied: - 6.7.1.
-Each aircraft within the formation must make an independent determination of target elevation.
-(T-3). - 6.7.2.
-All flight members will calculate the target area MSA.
-(T-3).
-The target area MSA includes the highest elevation within at least 5 NM of the planned target (or as briefed by the flight lead). - 6.7.3.
-The lead aircraft passes target elevation and MSA to the flight (to include open/cease fire range if conducting night strafe).
-(T-3).
-Each flight member will either respond "[C/S] Same" or, "[C/S] Shows [###]," where "[###]" is the target elevation and/or target area MSA calculated in accordance with para 2.4.4.5.2 that was different.
-(T-3). - 6.7.4.
-Weapons deliveries may be conducted below the target area MSA if operating in accordance with para 3.34, NVG Procedures. - 6.7.5.
-If Yo-Yo operations (detached mutual support) are being employed, to the maximum extent practical, the verification of target elevation and target area MSA is made while flight members are still in radio contact.
-(T-3).
-If unable radio contact between flight members or for single-ship operations, the verification is accomplished inter-cockpit prior to commencing attacks.
-(T-3). - 6.7.6.
-For targets that are either provided by a qualified outside agency (e.g., Joint Terminal Attack Controller (JTAC), Joint Surveillance and Target Attack (JSTARS), Forward Air Controller-Airborne (FAC-A)) or are preplanned with known coordinates and elevation, own ship determine action of target elevation is not required.
+Prior to beginning a nighttime diving attack (to include strafe) against a target of opportunity either in combat or during peacetime training, the following procedures will be applied. - 6.7.1.
+Each aircraft within the formation must make an independent determination of target elevation. - 6.7.2.
+A target area MSA will be calculated by all flight members.
+The target area MSA will include the highest elevation within at least 5 NM of the planned target (or as briefed by the flight lead). - 6.7.3.
+The lead aircraft will pass target elevation and MSA to the flight (to include open/cease fire range if conducting night strafe).
+Each flight member will either respond "[C/S] Same" or, "[C/S] Shows ###," where '###' is the target elevation and/or target area MSA calculated IAW para 2.4.4.4.2 that was different. - 6.7.4.
+Weapons deliveries may be conducted below the target area MSA if operating IAW para 3.34 NVG Procedures. - 6.7.5.
+If Yo-Yo operations (detached mutual support) are being employed, to the max extent practical, the verification of target elevation and target area MSA will be made while flight members are still in radio contact.
+If unable radio contact between flight members or for single-ship operations, the verification will be accomplished inter-cockpit prior to commencing attacks. - 6.7.6.
+For targets that are either provided by a qualified outside agency (e.g. JTAC, JSTARS, FAC-A, etc.) or are preplanned with known coordinates and elevation, ownship determination of target elevation is not required.
 This also applies to pre-calculated target area MSAs.
-In this instance, at a minimum, inter-cockpit confirmation of attack parameters is accomplished prior to commencing attacks.
+In this instance, at a minimum, an inter-cockpit confirmation of attack parameters will be accomplished prior to commencing attacks.